Helping Families With Kids In The Juvenile Court System

 For parents, there are few things more frightening than having a child get arrested and enter into the juvenile court system.
 Most people don’t have much experience in this system, and the whole thing can be quite intimidating.
 You don’t know how the process works, you don’t know what will happen to your child and you don’t know if this situation will haunt your child for the rest of his or her life.

-We are here to help you.
-At Thompson Law, we represent clients in Scranton and throughout Lackawanna County, Pennsylvania.
-Our lead attorney William D. Thompson has 15 years of experience handling cases like this.
-He takes a focused, personalized approach.
-We understand the challenges you are facing.
-We will take the time to listen to you, understand your situation and help you through the entire process to find the solutions that will work best for you and your family.
+Thompson Law is here to help you.
+Attorney William D. Thompson represents clients in Scranton and throughout Lackawanna County, Pennsylvania.
+He takes a focused, personalized approach based on more than 15 years of legal experience.
+Mr. Thompson understands the challenges you are facing, and he will take the time to listen to you, understand your situation and help you through the entire process to find the solutions that will work best for you and your family.

 Differences In The Juvenile Court System